 Getting to Know You With Math

-Students then use their math information to write math related sentences, word problems, and drawings to describe themselves using math!
+Students then use it to describe themselves using math!

-These make a fun activity for Family Math Night too and a great way to get parents involved.
+This math about me craft also makes a fun activity for Family Math Night and a great way to get parents involved.

 Set Goals for the New School Year

-Another of my favorite first week activities are these little goal setting guys and gals.
-We make these Go for the Goal sort-of-self-portraits and display them all year.
+Another of my favorite first week activities are these goal setting guys and gals.
+We make these goal setting self-portraits and display them all year.
 These brighten up our classroom during the year then we revisit our goals at the end.

 During an Olympics year I have students add gold medals, but in the off years we make them without.